 8 tips to give you a winning edge.

-In recent years, The New York Festivals – The World’s Best Radio Programs™ has fielded around 260 entries from 32 countries each year.
-Winners come from places as diverse as India, Hong Kong, The Philippines, Australia, Taiwan, Egypt, Sweden and Colombia.
+Last year the New York Festivals – The World’s Best Radio Programs™ fielded 260 entries from 32 countries.
+Winners came from places as diverse as India, Hong Kong, The Philippines, Australia, Taiwan, Egypt, Sweden and Colombia.

-Entries are now open for the 2016 New York Festivals The World’s Best Radio Programs™.
-There’s no reason why you or your station can’t win one of these fabulous looking Art Deco radio microphone trophies and have bragging rights to being best in the world!
+Entries are now open for the 2015 New York Festivals The World’s Best Radio Programs™.
+There’s no reason why you or your station can’t win one of these fabulous looking Art Deco radio microphone trophies.

 To help you in your endeavours, here are some tips from radioinfo contributor and seasoned awards judge James Cridland.